What is the Amortization of Intangible Assets?

 - So the Company ABC will amortize an expense of $ 1,000 each year and deduct that value from the value of the patent on its balance sheet every year.

-- In this manner, the total value of the patent is expensed by the method of amortization during the patent’s useful life.
+- In this manner, the total value of the patent is expensed by the amortization method during the patent’s useful life.

-- There can be cases, where the useful life of the patent owned for 15 years does not actually count up to 15 years.
+- There can be cases where the useful life of the patent owned for 15 years does not count up to 15 years.

-- Let us consider that after a period of 5 years, the patent became worthless for the Company ABC.
-So the useful life of the intangible asset, namely the patent, is reduced from 15 years to 5 years.
+- Let us consider that the patent became worthless after five years for Company ABC.
+So the useful life of the intangible asset, namely the patent, is reduced from 15 to 5 years.

-- So, for only 5 years, the cost of the asset can be amortized and it is expensed by only $ 1,000 each year.
+- So, for only five years, the asset’s cost can be amortized, and it is expensed by only $ 1,000 each year.

-- In this case, the remaining cost that is $ 10,000, which is unamortized, is to be expensed together and the value of the patent is reduced to $ 0 on the firm’s balance sheet.
+- In this case, the remaining cost, which is $ 10,000, which is unamortized, is to be expensed together, and the patent value is reduced to $ 0 on the firm’s balance sheet.

-- Another case is when there comes an excess of the expenses in the terms of the patent, maybe because of a break in terms by a third party.
+- Another case is when there comes an excess of the expenses in terms of the patent, maybe because of a break in terms of a third party.
 In such a case, the firm needs to hire a lawyer.

 - So let us say the firm hired a lawyer, who charged the company with a cost of $ 10,000 and successfully defended the patent.
-In such a case the amount spent for the lawyer which is $ 10,000 is added to the value of the patent and is amortized over the remaining useful life of the patent.
+In such a case, the amount spent by the lawyer, which is $ 10,000, is added to the patent’s value and amortized over the remaining useful life of the patent.